FINDING A SERIES OR AN AUTHOR:

 WORLD-BUILDING

 Washington, V.C. (aka Vamp City, aka V.C.) is a sunless city created by a sorcerer back in 1870.
 In structure, it is a duplicate of Washington, D. C., with most of the same streets and buildings, but looking like they did back in the 19th century just after the Civil War.
 Vamp City is a shambling wreck of a place, with broken-down buildings that the vamps are uninterested in keeping up.
 V.C. is home to about 400 vampires who are divided among nine kovenas (similar to clans).
 Each kovena lives within its own stronghold, existing apart from and in opposition to the other kovenas.
-This world also has werewolves and other monsters, but we don't see much of them in book 1.
+There are two races of vampires: the Emoras, who feed on both blood and emotion (fear, pain, and pleasure) and the Rippers, a smaller group who feed exclusively on blood.
+This world also has werewolves, who are born, not made, but we don't see much of them until book 2.

 Vamp City's biggest problem is that the magic that holds it together is breaking down, allowing beams of sunlight to penetrate more and more frequently.
 That sunlight brings instantaneous death to any vampire it hits, so the vamps are desperate to find a sorcerer who can renew the magic that keeps their city alive.
 Phineas Blackstone, the sorcerer who created the city, used his magic to create a trap for vampires.
 After they all moved into V.C., he withdrew his magic and the city (and the vampires) began to die.